 What is the Attraction of Blonde Roasts?

-Human beings vary greatly in their makeup of their tasting apparatus.
+Human beings vary greatly in the makeup of their tasting apparatus.
 Just as some people are “color-blind”, and some people are “tone-deaf”, we find that people have a wide spectrum of taste preferences and sensitivity levels.
 Some like hot and spicy food, while some recoil from it, for instance.
 And it seems that people prefer a widely different level of acidity.

 Blond Roast will always be more acidic than darker roasts of the same coffee, simply because heat breaks down the acidity more as it roasts longer and hotter.
-The high acidity of Blonde Roast is generally perceived as a lemony, citrusy or sour taste, and seems to be craved by some people.
+The high acidity of Blonde Roast is generally perceived as a lemony, citrusy, or sour taste, and seems to be craved by some people.
 Darker roasts experience more of the “Maillard reaction”, which primarily refers to the caramelization of sugar and reactions with the beans’ amino acids that produce buttery, caramel tones, while the citrusy notes are being reduced.